 Abstract

-Entanglements affect marine mammal species around the globe, and for some species, those impacts are great enough to cause population declines.
+Entanglements affect marine mammal species around the globe, and for some, those impacts are great enough to cause population declines.
 This study aimed to document rates and causes of entanglement in Steller and California sea lions on the north coast of Washington from 2010-2018 and to determine if entanglements caused population impacts.
 We conducted small boat surveys to count sea lions and document and photograph entangled individuals.
 Rates of entanglement and entangling material occurrence were compared with records collected from stranded individuals on the Washington and Oregon coast and with packing bands recorded during beach debris surveys.
 California sea lions experienced a higher rate of entanglement than Steller sea lions (2.13% and 0.41%, respectively).
-The age composition of Steller sea lions was 77% adults (32.4% were male and 63.3% female), 17.1% juveniles, 5.9% unknown age, and no pups.
+The age composition of entangled Steller sea lions was 77% adults (32.4% were male and 63.3% female), 17.1% juveniles, 5.9% unknown age, and no pups.
 Steller sea lion entanglements showed no seasonal patterns, but California sea lions experienced a peak in entanglement rates in June and July.
 The majority of identifiable entanglements were packing bands (68.3%) followed by salmon flashers (11.3%), which only occurred in the summer months of May – September during the peak of the local ocean salmon troll fishery.
 The occurrence of packing bands in beach debris surveys correlated with the occurrence of entanglements caused by packing bands observed during haulout surveys (Pearson’s R=0.81).
 However, no packing band entanglements were observed in the stranding record, and the overall proportion of stranded animals exhibiting evidence of entanglement was lower than expected.
 During the study period, Steller sea lions exhibited a 7.9% ± 3.2 population growth rate, which was similar to that seen in California sea lions (7.8% ± 4.2) suggesting that the high observed entanglement rates did not have population level consequences, though they are still an issue for the welfare of individual sea lions.

 Introduction